 Will vaccination exemptions be given to pregnant women, or those trying to become pregnant?

-Can I complain to the College of Physicians and Surgeons of Alberta (CPSA) or the College and Association of Registered Nurses of Alberta (CARNA) if I am denied an exemption request?
+Can I complain to the College of Physicians and Surgeons of Alberta (CPSA) or the College of Registered Nurses of Alberta (CRNA) if I am denied an exemption request?

 CPSA expects physicians to assess all patient requests for vaccination exemptions.
 CPSA would only investigate a complaint if a physician has refused to provide an assessment, or if the physician issued an exemption for an unwarranted medical condition.
 CPSA accepts evidence-based clinical judgements by physicians.

-CARNA has the same expectations for nurse practitioners.
-CARNA expects nurse practitioners to assess all patient requests for vaccination exemptions and will only investigate a complaint if the nurse practitioner refused to provide an assessment or if the nurse practitioner issued an exemption for a condition that does not constitute a medical exemption.
-CARNA accepts evidence-based clinical judgements by nurse practitioners.
+CRNA has the same expectations for nurse practitioners.
+CRNA expects nurse practitioners to assess all patient requests for vaccination exemptions and will only investigate a complaint if the nurse practitioner refused to provide an assessment or if the nurse practitioner issued an exemption for a condition that does not constitute a medical exemption.
+CRNA accepts evidence-based clinical judgements by nurse practitioners.